krymeer/sw/lista9/readme.md

 | 1001AAAAA | Jump | changing the value of PC to ``AAAAA`` |

 #### Negative numbers
 In order to enable ``Skipcond`` to work properly, I found that I have to introduce negative integers.
 To make things simpler, they are store in the memory in a sophisticated fashion: each of them is preceeded by prefix ``1100``.
-E.g. the notation of -2 is ``110000010``, -17 - ``110010001`` etc.
+E.g. the notation of -2 is ``110000010``, -17 is equal to ``110010001`` etc.